osehyeon/genga_dataset/README.md

 ## Genga Dataset
-### Dataset for Object Recognition in Robot Control using GenGA for Learning
+### Dataset for Object Recognition in Robot Control using Genga for Learning